 Last year's casual beach pajamas are still very popular this year.
 It is not only popular for the beach or the promenade or the health resort, sometimes this light dress is also seen in the city, as not least the airy wide sailing pants and the short-sleeved blouse give the wearer a certain light-heartedness and ease.
 Summer dresses are made of wool jersey, marocaine, romaine, wool lace, mesh and piqué fabrics.

 The swimwear 1932 is characterized by vibrant, lively colours and modern abstract patterns.
 Women's swimsuits are one-piece, consisting of a short panty and a skin-tight jersey with generous cut-outs for arms and neck.
-The back neckline is usually so deep that the Reich Commissioner of the Prussian Minister of the Interior Dr. Bracht, under pressure from conservative groups, feels compelled to issue the so-called gusset decree in August, which also applies to men's swimsuits.
+The back neckline is usually so deep that the Reich Commissioner of the Prussian Minister of the Interior Dr. Bracht, under pressure from conservative groups, feels compelled to issue the so-called "Zwickelerlass" or gusset decree in August, which also applies to men's swimsuits.
 The gusset decree forbids the ladies to have necklines at the belly and waist and requires that the back neckline does not extend beyond the end of the shoulder blades.

 Swimsuits for men are very similar to swimsuits for women, although swim trunks for men are already popular, but are no longer permitted for every bathing resort.

-Long Skirts And Puffed Sleeves
+Long Skirts and Puffed Sleeves

 Skirt hems reach their lowest level this year; they end just below the calf for day dresses, while the hems for formal afternoon and tea dresses are almost ankle-length.
 Evening dresses are floor-length.
 The waist is high and tight, making the upper body appear short and narrow.
 So there is a special emphasis on the sleeves and a wide shoulder close to the upper body.
 Already last year many designers have provided coat sleeves with fur trimmings or dress sleeves with lapels.
 This year, many fashion designers are turning their attention to sleeves with the greatest dedication.
 High or rather low puffed sleeves of any colour with or without cuffs, elastic bands for high puffing up the sleeves, medieval-looking club sleeves that become skintight on the forearm, overlapping trimmings at the shoulder/sleeve transition or cut flaps are evidence of creative imagination and craftsmanship.